oracle/node-oracledb/INSTALL.md

 ## <a name="instoh"></a> 4.
 Installation with a local database

 The ORACLE_HOME can be either a database home or a full Oracle client installation.
-Make sure Node.js has permissions to read the libraries and other Oracle files.

 For easy development, the free
 [Oracle XE](http://www.oracle.com/technetwork/database/database-technologies/express-edition/overview/index.html)